gashnick/feedback-board-app/README.md

 ### Frontend Environment Variables

-Create a `.env` file in the `feedback-board-frontend` directory with the following variables:
+Create a `.env` file in the `feedback-board-app-frontend` directory with the following variables:

 ```
 NEXT_PUBLIC_API_URL=<backend-api-url>